Explore Our Special Places

 Tichora Conservancy

 Formerly known as Camp Grow (and prior to that a Boy Scout camp – Camp Tichora), this property was acquired in 2018 and includes shoreline on both Green Lake and Spring Lake.
-The buildings have been removed, and the site is being restored to a natural state – and includes hiking and biking trails.
+The buildings have been removed, and the site has been restored to a natural state – and includes hiking and biking trails.

 Tuleta Hill Prairie